LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_6.md

 ### 📜 Description

-> Lorsque l’écosystème de Kalos est menacé, ce Pokémon apparaît et utilise son mystérieux pouvoir.
+> When the Kalos ecosystem is threatened, this Pokémon appears and uses its mysterious power.

 &#8203;